omarkawach/spatial_analysis_scenarios/README.md

    - Only allow patients into a hospital if they're from a specific ONS polygon
       - Number of accepted ONS polygons for a hospital could be based on population, number of buildings, etc.

+Come up with resulting model

+Any house that emits a call

 ### Disaster Response - Chemical Spill at Hospital